 A snake in the first days of springtime came

-Riding the hot blacktop before my feet,
+riding the hot blacktop before my feet,

-And gravel beneath like many wheeled logs
+the gravel beneath like many wheeled logs

-I stooped to my knees, my nose over her
+I stooped to my knees, my nose over her,

-And saw that she was shedding for April,
+and saw that she was shedding for April,

-A plastic coat of winter down her neck
+a plastic coat of winter down her neck

-Rolled like unbuttoned cuffs up the elbows.
+rolled like unbuttoned cuffs up the elbows.

-And there was her other self, slick and black.
+revealing her other self, slick and black.

 I watched the train of loose skin slide over

-That new flesh, tugging at the tenderness,
+that new flesh, tugging at the tenderness,

-The soft, blanket warmth of flesh upon flesh,
+the soft, blanket warmth of flesh upon flesh,

-As a tonic, engorging her white eyes.
+engorging her white, gelatinous eyes.

-Climbing weakly to safety, the old dress
+climbing weakly to safety, the old dress

-Thrown and curling in the heat behind her.
+thrown and curling in the heat behind her.

 She quickened her pace over my fingers,

-Wary of new touch but recalling how
+wary of new touch but recalling how

-Very much like old touch it seems to be.
+very much like old touch it seems to be.

 And the plated gel of her flesh to me

-Was memories of loves I did not know.
+was memories of loves I did not know.

-That I may be new, for him and myself?
+that I may be new, for him and myself?

 It will be like this garter coming out

-The tunnel of herself after winter,
+the tunnel of herself after winter,

-Always new yet herself always unchanged.
+always new yet herself always unchanged.

 How damp her eyes, yet not having cried,